TheDrJosh/extended-function-script-compiler/README.md

-# extended-function-script-compiler
+# Extended Function Script Compiler
-A programing language that compliles to a Minecraft datapack
+A programming language that compiles to a Minecraft datapack